 907 Canadians were killed and 1874 POW.
 29 tanks.
 RN 550 casualties (1 destroyer and 33 landing craft).
 RAF/RCAF 106 planes.
 314 Germans were killed, 294 wounded,37 POW,48 aircraft.

-Today Dieppe is the name of a peacefull resort.
-In military history it is a WORD for incompetence at the highest level and the valiant actions of the men who suffererd because of it.
+Today Dieppe is the name of a peacefull seaside resort.
+In military history it is a BYWORD the actions of a vain and incompetant commander who chose to 'go it alone' in search of his own personal glory.

 " Sticks and Stones may brake my bones - but words will never hurt me" goes the old schoolyard chant ...

-I reckon the silly sod that first wrote that one should try Dieppe on for size.
+I reckon the silly sod that first penned that one should try Dieppe on for size.

 I seem to be in wreck-fever at the moment ...It's back to WW2 again or as I call it: 'The Last Crusade'.